spluttflob/Ocean_Level_Radar/hardware/README.md

 to the box with a waterproof seal.
 The system is watertight so that it has a chance to survive when deployed just above the ocean.

+## Board V1.3 Hacks

+The design of the system has changed since a batch of the Version 1.3 boards was manufactured, so there have been some hacks made involving jumper wires.
+Please see [HACKS_1.3](HACKS_1.3.md) for details.

 ## RADAR Antenna

 The horn antenna is a simple cylindrical design, manufactured mostly using a